 In our increasingly globalized world, the traditional boundaries between “international” and “domestic” education theory, policy and practice are no longer sufficient to meet the dynamic and interconnected nature of global educational challenges and opportunities.
 These separations represent false dichotomies given that the lines are blurred.
 Once seen as a very parochial and technical practice, education is increasingly recognized as a transnational phenomenon and an adaptive challenge-opportunity with distinctly international and intercultural dimensions.

-This innovative concentration will prepare the next generation of global educational leaders with the knowledge and skills necessary to support educational transformation for social justice both domestically and abroad.
+This innovative concentration will prepare the next generation of international relations leaders with the knowledge and skills necessary to support educational transformation for social justice both domestically and abroad.
 By building bridges between international and US-based educational theories, this concentration will adopt a transnational approach to the practice and study of education, broadly defined.
-It will synergize key educational concepts, frameworks, and practices from an interdisciplinary perspective (incorporating sociology, anthropology, critical theory, history, political science, and intercultural communication).
+It will synergize key concepts, frameworks, and practices from an interdisciplinary perspective (incorporating sociology, anthropology, critical theory, history, political science, and intercultural communication).
 It is designed to help students develop the sophisticated frameworks and—importantly—the practical skills necessary to lead for educational and social change in our interconnected and complex era.

 The School of International Service is uniquely positioned to support students interested in adopting a transnational approach to education.
 Focused on preparing graduates to address today’s complex global challenges, our dynamic faculty—the largest among top schools of international relations —adopts an interdisciplinary and integrated approach that blends cutting-edge theory and real-world practice.
 By framing education in a broad international relations context, education can be understood and analyzed in a powerful way unique to other international relations and/or education schools--as a socio-cultural phenomenon being profoundly transformed by the major forces shaping people and institutions around the world including globalization, migration, nation state immigration policies, technological innovation, intercultural conflict, global poverty, and economic crises.
 Further, education can be viewed with a critical lens as a site within which many of the consequences of these global challenges are being reflected, tested, and contested.
 With this approach, we can understand how and why nation states are increasingly viewing education as a tool of statecraft, and are deploying it for nation-branding, national identity development, and public diplomacy.
 We can examine education as a mechanism to combat endemic poverty, a vehicle for community capacity building, and a means for economic development.